RambousekTomas/EdgyDigital/readme.md

 Analysis and estimations: 2h

 Header took me a lot more time due to uneexpected issues with opening and closing drawer.
 Had to use different library.
+Login screen took me longer, due to experimentation with grapgical design and with adding ripples correctly.